nguterresn/quartz/content/cmake/cmake-for-embedded.md

 #endif
 ```

-!!!
-Warning
+> [!warning]
+>

-    If this all seems a bit hard, I would recommend going through the readme of this [github repository](https://github.com/MaJerle/stm32-cube-cmake-vscode) first.
+> If this all seems a bit hard, I would recommend going through the readme of this [github repository](https://github.com/MaJerle/stm32-cube-cmake-vscode) first.

 ## Move to your IDE